jeyabalajis/aws-certified-sa-pro-notes/docs/network/hybrid_networking.md

 > If you want a short-term or lower-cost solution, you might consider configuring a hardware VPN as a failover option for a Direct Connect connection.
 VPN connections are not designed to provide the same level of bandwidth available to most Direct Connect connections.
 Ensure that your use case or application can tolerate a lower bandwidth if you are configuring a VPN as a backup to a Direct Connect connection.

+> For consistent, reliable, and redundant connectivity, _install a second DX connection from a different network carrier._ You can attach it to the same virtual private gateway as the first DX connection.

 ## Direct Connect Gateways

 - A Direct Connect gateway is a globally available resource.
 You can create the Direct Connect gateway in any Region and access it from all other Regions.